myselfhimself/click-up-timesheeting/README.md

 ### Consultant name
 Add `--consultant-name=<name of consultant>`.

+## Customer signature field
+Add `--customer-signature-field` to show a customer signature field at the page's bottom.

+## Consultant signature field
+Add `--consultant-signature-field` to show a consultant signature field at the page's bottom.

 ## i18n tips

 Translations `.po` files in `locale/` were created by hand and compiled to `.mo` with the following command: